-By the time home inspection day rolls around, most buyers are too excited about landing their dream home (or too busy worrying what’s lurking beneath the surface) to focus fully on what’s ahead.
+By the time inspection day rolls around, some buyers are too excited about landing their dream home to focus fully on what’s in front of them.
 That’s where a trusted Grand Rapids home inspector comes in.
 But, just because someone else is evaluating the bones of your potential buy doesn’t mean you shouldn’t, too!

 Keep in mind these common slip-ups buyers make on inspection day, and you’ll be one step closer to closing on the home of your dreams, worry free!

 Even newer-construction homes can have hidden issues.
 So, just because you’re not buying an early-1900s farmhouse doesn’t mean you should skip out on inspections.
 An almost-equal offense?
 Doing inspections, but skimping to save costs.

 Don’t neglect important add-ons that aren’t always included in the base package, like radon testing or a septic system evaluation.
 Be sure to clarify with your inspector which services are included, and commit to investigating your future home fully, even if it incurs additional costs.

 Mistake #2: Not Showing Up On Inspection Day